 4 ways to prevent mould growth in your wardrobe

-Once you've emptied your wardrobe, treated the mould build-up, removed mould stains from the clothing and ensured that there's no sign of current mould, consider the following to help minimise the risk of growth:
+Once you've emptied your wardrobe, treated the mould build-up, removed mould stains from the clothing and ensured that there's no sign of current mould, consider these steps to help prevent more mould growth:

 - Minimise condensation by making sure your wardrobe isn't tightly fitted against the wall.